-MESA COLLEGE MARKETING 100 (SPRING) Grade 11-12 3 units [UC] [CSU] This course is an overview of the foundations, principles, processes, and goals of marketing.
+• MESA COLLEGE STATISTICS MATH 119 (Spring) Grade 11-12 3 units [UC] [CSU] This one semester course covers descriptive and inferential statistics.
+The descriptive portion analyzes data through graphs, measures of central tendency and dispersion.
+The inferential statistics portion covers statistical rules to compute basic probability, including binomial, normal, Chi-squares, and T-distributions.
+This course also covers estimation of population parameters, hypothesis testing, linear regression, correlation and ANOVA.
+Emphasis is placed on applications of technology, using software packages, for statistical analysis and interpretation of statistical values based on data from disciplines including business, social sciences, psychology, life science, health science and education.
+This course is paired with Mesa Introduction to Business 100.
+Recommendations: Counselor Approval • MESA COLLEGE INTRODUCTION to MARKETING 100 (Fall) Grade 11-12 3 units [UC] [CSU] This course is an overview of the foundations, principles, processes, and goals of marketing.
 Topics include ethics and social responsibility; global marketing and world trade; corporate marketing strategies; and emerging technologies.
 Marketing strategies include product planning, development, pricing, distribution, and promotion.
 This course is intended for students majoring in business or others working in a business environment such as managers and supervisors.
+This course is paired with Mesa Oral Communications 103.
 Recommendations: Counselor Approval.

-This course is designed for transfer-level students or for those who want to develop competence in college level reading and composition.
+MESA COLLEGE ORAL COMMUNICATIONS 103 (Spring) Grade 11-12 3 units [UC] [CSU] This course is an introduction to speechmaking.
+Emphasis is placed on the skills required to organize and deliver a variety of speeches.
+Students give several speeches with and without visual aids.
+This course is paired with Mesa Introduction to Marketing 100.
+Recommendations: Counselor Approval • MESA COLLEGE ENGLISH 101 (Fall) Grade 12 3 units [UC] [CSU] This one semester course is designed for transfer-level students or for those who want to develop competence in college level reading and composition.
 Students read, analyze, discuss and think critically using a variety of works and sources.
 Based on these activities, students write essays, fully documented research projects, and other types of texts for various purposes and audiences.
 This written work, which demonstrates effective, logical, and precise expression of ideas, totals at least 6,000 graded words.
 Designated sections of this course may be taught from a specific cultural perspective.
 English 101 fulfills the senior-year high school English requirement.
+Paired with Mesa English 205.
 Recommendations: Counselor Approval.

-MESA COLLEGE ENGLISH 205 (SPRING) Grade 11-12 4 units [NON TRANSFERABLE] This intermediate-level college reading and writing course uses the principles of rhetoric to build research and critical thinking skills required for success at four-year institutions.
+• MESA COLLEGE ENGLISH 205 (Spring) Grade 11-12 4 units [NON TRANSFERABLE] This one semester intermediate-level college reading and writing course uses the principles of rhetoric to build research and critical thinking skills required for success at four-year institutions.
 Emphasis is placed on reading, evaluating and writing argumentative prose.
 Students locate, evaluate and integrate outside sources into their writing assignments, which total at least 8,000 words for the semester.
 This course is intended for students majoring in English and all students interested in improving critical thinking and writing skills.
+Paired with Mesa English 101.
 Recommendations: Counselor Approval.